daler/gffutils/doc/source/database-schema.rst

 Schema
 ------
 The following is the schema used for :mod:`gffutils`.
-Explanation of each table can be found below.
+Feel free to skip this if you're not familiar with SQL.
+An explanation of each table can be found below.

 >>> print(gffutils.constants.SCHEMA)  #doctest:+NORMALIZE_WHITESPACE
 <BLANKLINE>